fedot-netot/free-cardano-pools/docs/README.md

-# Cardano FREE stake pools
+# Cardano FREE1 stake pool

-This is the Cardano Free stake pools home page.
+This is the Cardano FREE1 stake pool home page.

 Our team of Cardano enthusiasts is happy to welcome you!
 We have supported the operation of several stake pools in the ITN network since the very first days of this test network.
 Now after the